Ernesto Pérez Acosta (golfer): Professional career

 Pérez Acosta turned professional in 1970 and won two Mexican Open titles, being the first Mexican winner and still remains the only Mexican with multiple titles.
 In his native country, he collected over 75 titles over the span of four decades, making him one of Mexico's winningest professional golfers in the country's history.

 He represented Mexico five times in the World Cup, winning the individual title in 1976 at Mission Hills Country Club in Rancho Mirage, California, United States, three strokes ahead of six players, including the 1976 U.S. Open champion Jerry Pate, PGA Championship winner Dave Stockton, and rising stars Greg Norman and Seve Ballesteros.
 The Mexico team of Pérez Acosta and Margarito Martinez finished tied 5th.

 After his 1976 individual World Cup victory, Perez Acosta signed a management deal with famed sports agent Mark McCormack.
 This accomplishment earned him multiple invitations to international and official PGA Tour events, such as the 1977 World Match Play at Wentworth Club, England, The 1977 King Hassan World Open in Rabat, Morocco, the 1977 Memorial Tournament and the NEC World Series of Golf, at Firestone Country Club in Akron, Ohio, a 20-man event with the biggest first prize on the 1977 PGA Tour.
+The International at Castle Pines in 1986-1988 and many other official PGA Tour events such as the Bing Crosby Pebble Beach Pro-Am in 1976-1977 and 1972 Houston Texas Open.

 Pérez Acosta has represented Mexico in 54 countries in different professional circuits such as the PGA, Champions, European, of which he is one of the founding members, Canadian, South American and Asian Tours.

-Private life, awards

 After retiring from international competition, Pérez Acosta served as Director of Golf at several country clubs in Mexico.
+During his career he served at many prestigious golf clubs in Mexico besides his beloved Tijuana Country Club such as Club de Golf Santa Anita, Club de Golf Chiluca, Club de Golf La Hacienda, Club Campestre Juarez, San Carlos Country Club, Club de Golf Los Encinos, Club Campestre de Leon and Club de Golf Hacienda Juriquilla.

-Pérez Acosta and his older brother David also served as presidents of the Mexican section of the PGA.
-Ernesto was later inducted into Tijuana's Sports Hall of Fame in 2008.
+Pérez Acosta and his older brother David also served as Presidents of the Mexican Chapter of the PGA.

 Pérez Acosta is now fully retired from competition.
-He spends his time playing, teaching and coaching golf at his home club, the Tijuana Country Club, formerly known as the Agua Caliente Golf Club.
+He spends his time playing, teaching and coaching golf to new generations at his home club, the Tijuana Country Club, formerly known as the Agua Caliente Golf Club.

-Second generation Pérez Acosta family golf professionals include his son Ernesto Jr, a professional golf resort operator and hotelier, currently staffed at the Brentwood Country Club in Los Angeles, nephew Luis Carlos, golf coach-instructor in Tijuana and nephew Jorge Perez Leon, Head Golf Professional at the Guadalajara Country Club, home club of Hall of Famer and LPGA Tour Star golfer Lorena Ochoa and PGA Tour player Carlos Ortiz.
+Awards and honors

+In 2008, Ernesto was inducted into Tijuana's Sports Hall of Fame.